 Young children learn best by doing or experiencing—through discovery and play.
 We call this “active learning” or “hands-on learning,” and it’s an important characteristic of any high-quality preschool or nursery program.

 Lots of reading time, arts and crafts, music, dance, exploring the natural world, outdoor play—these are all critically important to young children.
 In addition to laying the foundations of a solid education by exposing children to reading and writing, play builds curiosity, teaches empathy and problem-solving skills, and helps children to learn important pre-academic skills and concepts like counting, recognizing colors and shapes, and building coordination and fine motor skills.

 A joy of learning and a love of school starts early and can flourish in the right environment.

 When selecting a preschool or nursery, the campus will play a role in which school you ultimately select.
 Safe and engaging facilities are very likely to rank high on your list, for a number of reasons.

 The health and safety of your child are paramount and should be to your child’s school.
 You want to make sure that the facilities are constantly evolving and being updated, and that the faculty and staff are well trained in safety measures.

 You will also want to learn about the school’s resources.
 Modern classrooms are chock full of screens, gadgets, and tools designed to teach children more effectively, but be sure to check that they are used judiciously.
 Also, if outdoor education is appealing, look for gardens, animals, and opportunities for your little one to wonder about the natural world.
 Science tells us that getting little hands dirty in outdoor play spaces improves health and brain function.

-The nursery and preschool years are the underpinnings of your child’s educational journey.
+The nursery and preschool years are the underpinnings of your child’s development and educational journey.
 Use these tips to help guide your research, look for the joy in the classroom, and trust your instincts.